The Portobello Wall Public Art Project

 2019 Commission Winner – Tony Thomas

-The installation is accompanied by a rolling programme of musical events and participatory opportunities from 2019-20.
-A fantastic variety is on offer, from informative digital sound engineering sessions, to steel-pan music workshops.
+The installation is accompanied by a rolling programme of musical events and opportunities.
+This will run from 2019-20.
+A variety is on offer, from informative digital sound engineering sessions, to steel-pan music workshops.

 Visit the installation website to find out what’s on.